JollyGrin/postgres-attendance/notes.md

 - [x] migration, add 137,-2 to data

+# DB updates
+the duration call is working to give durations, yet i need to combine timeslots if multiple enters are available with overlapping times.
+Right now i get multiple 10 minutes if no exit was found, but within 10 mins of each other.

 Needed APIs

 - [ ] Get attendance records for location between start/end time